MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - work on deploying

-- doesn't seem to load having issues with the backend
+- doesn't seem to load having issues with the backen

+### 11:00 - 1

+- working on some styling and refactoring userprofile component